Whatsapp Icon

 • Rest and Sleep: Adequate rest is essential for recovery and well-being.
 Ensure you get enough sleep at night, and don't hesitate to take short naps during the day if needed.

 • Manage Stress: Techniques such as meditation, deep breathing, or engaging in hobbies can help manage stress levels.
-Consider professional support through counseling or support groups tailored for cancer patients.
+Consider professional support through counselling or support groups tailored for cancer patients.

 • Social Support: Stay connected with friends and family.
 Sharing your experiences with loved ones or other cancer survivors can provide emotional relief and valuable support.